Advanced search

 4.9 Overdose

-Due to the low systemic absorption of Solaraze, overdosage is extremely unlikely as a result of topical use.
+Due to the low systemic absorption of Solaraze, overdose is extremely unlikely as a result of topical use.
 However, the skin should be rinsed with water.
 There have been no clinical cases of ingestion of Solaraze inducing overdosage.

 Supporting and symptomatic treatment should be given for complications such as renal failure, convulsions, gastrointestinal irritation and respiratory depression.
 Gastric decontamination and the use of activated charcoal should be considered, especially within a short time of ingestion.